Pío Pico

-Don Pío de Jesús Pico (May 5, 1801 – September 11, 1894) was a Californio politician, ranchero, and entrepreneur, famous for serving as the last governor of Alta California under Mexican rule.
+Don Pío de Jesús Pico IV (May 5, 1801 – September 11, 1894) was a Californio politician, ranchero, and entrepreneur, famous for serving as the last governor of Alta California under Mexican rule from 1845 to 1846.
+He briefly held the governorship during a disputed period in 1832.
 A member of the prominent Pico family of California, he was one of the wealthiest men in California at the time and a hugely influential figure in Californian society, continuing as a citizen of the nascent U.S. state of California.

 His legacy can be seen in the numerous places named after him, such as the city of Pico Rivera, Pico Boulevard in Los Angeles, Pio Pico State Historic Park, and numerous schools that bear his name.

 Early years

-Pico, a member of the prominent Pico family of California, was born at Mission San Gabriel Arcángel to José María Pico and his wife María Eustaquia Gutiérrez, with the aid of midwife Eulalia Pérez de Guillén Mariné.
-His paternal grandmother, María Jacinta de la Bastida, was listed in the 1790 census as mulata, meaning mixed-race with African ancestry.
+Ancestry

+Pío Pico was of Native American, Spanish, Italian, and African ancestry.
+His earliest known ancestor is the Count Mazzi, who lived during the early 1600s in the town of Pico in Central Italy.
+Pico's great grandfather, the Spanish-born Pío de Jesús Pico III, likely came to Mexico during the first or second decade of the 18th century.

+Pico's paternal grandmother, María Jacinta Vastida, was listed in the 1790 census as a mulata (Spanish-African).
 His paternal grandfather, Santiago de la Cruz Pico, was described as a mestizo (Native American-Spanish) in the same census.
-Santiago de la Cruz Pico was one of the soldiers who accompanied Juan Bautista de Anza on the expedition that left Tubac, Arizona for California in 1775 to explore the region and colonize it.
-Pio Pico and his siblings were thus of African, Native American, and Spanish ancestry.
+Santiago was one of the soldiers who accompanied Juan Bautista de Anza on the expedition that left Tubac, Arizona for California in 1775 to explore the region and colonize it.
+Santiago and María Jacinta were from the provinces of what are now Sinaloa and Sonora.

-Marriage and family

-After the death of his father in 1819, Pico settled in San Diego, California.
-A Catholic, he married María Ignacia Alvarado at La Iglesia de Nuestra Señora la Reina de los Ángeles on February 24, 1834.

-His younger brother was General Andrés Pico.

-Politics

-Pico twice served as Governor of Alta California, taking office the first time from Manuel Victoria in 1832, when Victoria was deposed for refusing to follow through with orders to secularize the mission properties.
-As governor pro tem and "Vocal" of the Departmental Assembly, Pico began secularization.
-After 20 days in office, he abdicated in favor of Zamorano and Echeandía, who governed the north and south, respectively, until José Figueroa reunified the governorship in 1833.

-Pico ran for office in 1834 as the first alcalde (magistrate) of San Diego after secularization of the mission but was defeated.
-He challenged Governor Juan Bautista Alvarado (1836-1842) on political issues and was imprisoned on several occasions.